-A whole weekend of glamping in West Wale’s Fforest in domes, with an adorable tipi ceremony, fire pits, doughnut towers, and face glitter make this an immense celebration from start to finish.
+A whole weekend of glamping in West Wale’s Fforest in domes, a tipi ceremony, fire pits, doughnut towers, and face glitter all make this an immense celebration from start to finish.

 The smiles are contagious, the fashion is fierce and everthing about this woodland wedding and gorgeous captures by Naomi Jane Photography will have you swooning.

 April the Bride: When Simon proposed in the French Alps after 11 years together and one (now three year old) son, I responded with ‘Really?!’
 I couldn’t believe that he’d finally popped the question.
 I think Simon was hoping for a long engagement but I was already researching venues, dresses and bands before we flew back to the UK – I just couldn’t wait to get started.

 We came across Fforest online and were instantly in love.
 Although it was further afield than the rest of the venues we looked at, we loved the idea of a weekend away full of love and laughter with all our closest family and friends.

 The wonderful Helen showed us around the whole site – the tipi, the tiny Bwthyn pub, the accommodation and the amazing farmhouse.
 Surrounded by nature, it was all so calm and relaxing.
 Afterwards, I remember walking back down the muddy path towards our car in silence, holding hands and smiling.
 We knew we’d found the one!

 We legally got married on the Friday, in a small intimate ceremony with our immediate family in the licenced Bwthyn pub.
 Although we weren’t classing this as our ‘wedding day’, it was a special part of our weekend so I wore a lovely beaded dress by Needle and Thread.
 After the ceremony we headed up to the farmhouse for champagne and canapés before the rest of our guests arrived.